Minor Repair Clause in Singapore Tenancy Agreements: What It Is and When It Applies

 You can invoke the Minor Repair Clause whenever a minor repair or maintenance issue arises in the rented property.
 The tenant is then responsible for fixing the issue or paying for the repair.
 However, there are some limitations to this clause.

-Secondly, the Minor Repair Clause does not hold tenants responsible for wear and tear.
+Secondly, the Minor Repair Clause does not hold tenants responsible for fair wear and tear.

 How to Navigate the Minor Repair Clause as a Tenant